z0ccc/comet/readme.md

 <br />

-### The YouTube comments are stuck at 'loading...' or 'Error: Reddit might be down or another extension is blocking Reddit Wherever'.
+### The YouTube comments are stuck at 'loading...' or 'Error: Reddit might be down or another extension is blocking Upvote'.

 Reddit.com or api.reddit.com may be down and you will have to wait until they are back up to use the extension.